SanicBTW-Archive/FileServer-Uploading/README.md

 - my dumb music player which hasnt been updated since a few months ago lol

 using sancopublic.ddns.net:5430 as the public ip, ngrok as a secure tunnel alternative and pocketbase as my database

+# shit related to the page code

+idk if i should use svg or smth sorry im noob

+ik code sucks a lot but if it works dont change it

+# i forgot to fucking push the old progress im going to kms so fucking hard